 However it was their hometown nobody's heroes that most had come to see.
 With anticipation rife, despite the sense of occasion, SLF singer Jake Burns kicked things off in a manner as unfussy as their no-nonsense music; "Good evening Belfast!
 How are you?
 Y'alright?", he said before bursting into an explosive 'Wasted Life'.

-With a prevailing setting of punchy, fast, and defiance, Burns spoke of his feelings of coming back with a sense of typical of Northern Irish humour, "It's fucking great to be home", he said; "We've been doing this for forty years - you get less time for murder!" before launching into fan-favourite 'Straw Dogs'.
+With a prevailing setting of punchy, fast, and defiant, Burns spoke of his feelings of coming back with a sense of typical of Northern Irish humour, "It's fucking great to be home", he said; "We've been doing this for forty years - you get less time for murder!" before launching into fan-favourite 'Straw Dogs'.

 On a more sobering note, and touching on the recent high profile suicides of Chris Cornell and Chester Bennington, as well as his own battle with depression, during 'My Dark Places', the singer implored; "I wrote this as a sort of self help.
 I hope it helps others too.
 If you suffer, ignore the stigma; for fucks sake talk to someone."